 - Omarr, Sydney.
 My World of Astrology, 1969 edition.
 Published by: WIlshire Book Company, 8721 Sunset Blvd.
 Hollywood CA 90069.

-- The Meridian System is found in Matrix WinStar, Kepler and Solar Fire.
-I have never seen it online.
-Like Porphyry, Morinus and Whole Sign it does not tie the ascendant to the first house.
+- The Meridian System is found in Matrix WinStar series — that Michael Erlewine sold to the Cochrane’s who maintain it, Kepler, Sirius and Solar Fire.
+I have never the Meridian online but like Porphyry, Morinus and Whole Sign it does not tie the ascendant to the first house.
 I have never seen the “Zenith” House system mentioned as such.